Vehicle Security Hints & Tips

 * Police recorded crime and Crime Survey England & Wales for year ending March 2017

-Car theft practices changed to overcome latest vehicle technology & vehicle security.
+Car theft practices have radically changed to overcome latest vehicle technology & vehicle security.

 Organised vehicle theft – organisations common in the UK.